Gharfield/Automatic-Image-Slider-SwiftUI/README.md

 # Automatic-Image-Slider-SwiftUI
 Im trying to create an automatic image slider, but I've encountered a few problems which I can't seem to figure out.
 Would be much appreciated if someone would take a look at this, and help me out.

-Problem i have now:

-When the slider is interacted with, the timer stops after the user is done with the slider.

 What im trying to achieve is:

-Infinite Scrolling View

 Page indicators to be shown at the far down left of the image slider.